ciaranfinn/distributed-file-system/README.md

 Student: **Ciaran Finn (13320900)**

 ####Language of Choice:
-`Haskell`
+* Haskell

 ####Required Services:
-1. File Server / Caching
+1. File Server ✔︎
-2. Directory / Locking
+2. Directory / Locking ~
-3. Registry
+3. Registry ✔︎
-4. Auth Service
+4. Auth Service ✔︎

+####Libraries:
+1. `sys-api`
+2. `frequent`

+*The above two libraries help to clean up the cruft within the system.
+If pieces of code are frequently used they are placed into the frequent library.
+Otherwise all the RESTFul/Servant api code in grouped into the sys-api library.
+This helps to stop the repetition of functions throughout the project*

 ### Registry Service (Personal Experimentation):